Rose Evansky: Personal life

 In 1942 Evansky married her first husband, fellow hairdresser Albert Evansky.

 In 1965, Evansky married Denis Cannan whom she had met through clients.
 Within ten years she left the hairdressing profession and moved with her husband to retire in the Sussex countryside.

 They returned to London for a while, then retired to Hove, East Sussex.
 After she was noticed at the launch of a book by another 1960s hairdresser, and interviewed by radio and fashion press, she wrote a memoir in 2013, In Paris We Sang (2013).

 Reaching Mayfair had been an achievement.
 Rose's family fled antisemitism in Poland after the first world war to settle in Germany, but under Nazi rule Rose's father, Max Lerner, was sent to Dachau in 1938.
-He was released the following year and left for Britain, where he was joined by his wife, his son, Heinie, and Rose.
+Her brother Heine who was always known as Harry in England (he refused to acknowledge his German name), escaped on the kindertransport at the age of 13 and went around all the relatives to arrange sponsorship, managing first to get their father Max to England and then his older sister Rose and their mother.
 She was 16 and spoke only Yiddish and German when she boarded one of the last kindertransport trains to safety in the UK.